 This enhanced light dimmer circuit also makes it more favorable with high inductive loads such as motors, grinders etc. this becomes possible due to the inclusion of C2, C3, R3 which allows the diac to be fired with consistent short burst of voltage instead of a abruptly switching pulses, which in turn allows the triac to be fired with smoother transitions, causing minimum transients and spikes.

-Circuit Schematic of an Improved Light Dimmer
+Circuit Diagram of an Improved Light Dimmer

 Parts List for the above enhanced fan dimmer circuit